-I've been playing Pokémon Go since launch day.
-I'm currently level 36, have completed my Gen 1 North American Pokédex, have hatched all the Pokémon babies, and am getting close to completing the medals and Gen 2.
-Over the last many months, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
+I've been playing Pokémon Go since it launched.
+I've almost got enough experience points to have reached level 40 — multiple times.
+I've completed all my regional Pokédexes, and have beaten over 2,000 Raids.
+Over the last couple of years, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
 It's the stuff I know now that I wish I knew back when I started.
 Heck, I wish I knew some of it back when I hit level 30!

 The Pokémon tab at the bottom right of your travel screen shows you up to three Pokémon.
 Tap on it, and you'll see up to nine.
 Depending on what's in your area, they'll be all Nearby, all Sightings, or a mix of both.

 Neither Nearby nor Sightings show you every Pokémon around you.
 If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you a random sampling.

 In a perfect world, if a rare Pokémon like Togetic spawned close by, it would override everything else and pop straight to the top.
 But we live in a very, very imperfect world.
 So, Nearby, if that Togetic wasn't at a PokéStop, you'd have to walk within 40m or so or risk missing it.

 Catch some of the Pokémon at the PokéStops, though, and you thin things out, letting Sightings back in.

 I was once out filming a video review, took a spare second to check, and found a Snorlax had spawned right on top of me.
 When I arrived at a friend's house for dinner, I popped it open and saw a Lapras right on the street corner.
 It's only happened a handful of times, and I've no doubt missed more than I've caught, but catching any super-rare Pokémon that just happen to be around is better than none.